cdlInterfaces object

 Purpose

-Define a map of interface objects (generic functionalities that can be provided by a number of different implementations).
+Define an array of interface objects (generic functionalities that can be provided by a number of different implementations).

 Syntax